lesandie/md-cv/dnieto_cv.md

   * Portuguese - can read and understand it

-## Projects & Hobbies
+## Projects & Interests

-* I'm a selfhoster with many IoT, sensors, raspberries and HomeAssistant stuff at home.
-I run my own network infraestructure and sometimes i consult to customers and local SMEs.
+* I'm a selfhoster with many IoT, sensors, 3D-Printer, raspberries and HomeAssistant stuff at home.
+I run my own network & storage infraestructure and sometimes i consult to customers and local SMEs.
 You can check my website https://www.dnieto-it.es , sorry it is in spanish.

 * I give lectures at the USC to PhD Students in the eHumanities programme.